 So now it’s time to take a deeper look into Bluehost pricing for all their web plans.

 Bluehost’s shared hosting packages are their most popular due to their incredible affordability.
 The prices are among the lowest on the market, and all plans come with a free domain name to boot!

 It goes without saying that the prices below are subject to change, especially during peak sales periods like Black Friday or Cyber Monday.
 So it is possible that you may score even lower rates.

 To secure such low promotional rates, you will need to commit to a 36-month term in advance.
 You will also need to consider what features you require, as you may need to account for additional tools to cover the functionality Bluehost does not offer natively.

 Besides the lowest tier, all other shared plans give you access to unlimited domains hosted along with unlimited storage and other bonuses suitable for most small business websites.

-Bluehost is recommended by WordPress.org as one of the top three WordPress hosting services.
+Bluehost is recommended by WordPress.org as one of the top three managed WordPress hosting services.
 You can use either shared hosting or managed hosting for your WordPress website.

 However, managed Wordhosting helps take the burden off your shoulders with setting up and maintaining an automatic WordPress installation, even for e-commerce stores.
 Bluehost also has a website builder designed especially for the WordPress content management platform.

-Whether you have an online store, a service-based business, or an affiliate site, Bluehost has a range of WordPress hosting options you can choose from.
+Whether you have an online store, a service-based business, or an affiliate site, Bluehost has a range of managed WordPress hosting options you can choose from.
 If you have multiple websites in your portfolio, you can also set up unlimited websites on some plans.

 Managed WP Hosting